noelips/noelips/README.md

 - Hi, I’m @noelips
-- I’m interested in the funge family of esoteric programming languages and video game development
+- I’m interested in video game development, synthesizers and the funge family of esoteric programming languages.
-- I’m currently learning how to use game engines like pico-8 and the godot game engine
+- I’m currently learning how to use game engines like pico-8 and the godot game engine.
 - You can reach me at topherobinson@gmail.com

 <!---